by Tracy Johnson

 Check out Krystina’s website here.

 Highlights: List primary strengths.
-Don’t go into detail about every skill, but list the 3-5 things that make you special.
+Don’t go into detail about every skill, but list 3-5 things that make you special.

 Video: A sizzle reel in a large window at the top of a video page is a great way to condense longer clips and show versatility.
 For some stations, video content creation a priority, so it’s a good idea to showcase the greatest hits from videos you’ve created.
-Make it the best of the best.
-If there are only a few quality videos, avoid the temptation to fill it with weaker content.
-Below the sizzle reel, include full videos in smaller windows.

-Getting That Gig is a marketing challenge, and the competition for attention from decision makers is intense.
+Getting That Gig is a marketing process, and the competition for attention from decision makers is intense.
 The good news is, programmers managers and VPs are anxious to find great talent that can make a difference in their company.

 Every personality needs a website.
 Get started today and use it as a promotional tool for your personal brand.